Knowledge Hub

 Do I need a privacy policy?

-You’ll find out what your privacy policy needs to include, how to align it with your data practices, and when to seek legal advice.
 If you’re unsure how the rules apply to your business or need help drafting a privacy policy that’s both compliant and practical, our data protection solicitors can help.
-We work closely with you to ensure that your documentation accurately reflects your operations and supports your broader business objectives.

 What is a privacy policy?

-• Why you collect it and how you use it (including sources, such as third parties)
+• why you collect it and how you use it - clearly indicating each processing purpose

-• Whether data is transferred outside the UK and how it’s protected
+• whether data is transferred outside the UK and how it’s legally protected

-• What rights individuals have (access, correction, deletion, objection, complaint to the ICO)
+• what rights individuals have (eg access, correction, deletion, objection, complaint to the ICO and portability)

 Why does my business need a privacy policy?